Border-Peeling Clustering: The Algorithm

 \subsection{Bottom-up Clustering}

 Our method iteratively identifies border points and associates them to non-border points.
 The transitive association thus yields paths from each input point to one of the core points, which are the final remaining non-border points, i.e., the set $X^{(T+1)}$ with the set that contains $\rho_i$.
+We define a heuristic to set the number of iterations $T$ in a context-sensitive manner (more details are provided in Section \ref{sec:exp}).

+Once the border peeling process terminates, the remaining set of core points are clustered by merging together close reachable neighborhoods of points.
+Formally, we define reachable neighborhoods of core points as follows: